maudzung/self_driving_car_nanodegree/term1_ComputerVision_DeepLearning_Sensor/CarND-Advanced-Lane-Lines/README.md

 from lines #25 to lines #28.

 ##### 4.2.
 Sliding window
-When I had the initial points on the 2 lanes, I started search the whole lanes by using the sliding window method.
+When I had the initial points on the 2 lanelines, I started search the whole lanelines by using the sliding window method.
 This step was implemented in function `find_lane_sliding_window()` from lines #30 to lines #102.
 There are several parameters in this step:
 - nwindows: Number of windows on y axis
 - margin: The half width of windows on x axis
-- minpix: If the number of detected points in the window > minpix, the initial point in the next window will be updated.
+- minpix: If the number of detected points in the window > minpix, the initial point of lanelines in the next window will be updated.

-When I obtained two lists of points on the left lane and the right lane, I fit a quadratic polynomial to the lists of points by using `np.polyfit()` function.
+When I obtained two lists of points on the left laneline and the right laneline, I fit a quadratic polynomial to the lists of points by using `np.polyfit()` function.

 An example of result using the sliding window methods
 ![detect lane lines](./output_images/detected_lane_test_images/ntest3.jpg)

-#### 5. Calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. Calculated the radius of curvature of the lanelines and the position of the vehicle with respect to center.
 The position of the vehicle with respect to center was calculated in lines #16 through #24 in function `calculate_distance_from_lane_center()` in `main.py`

-The radius of curvature of the lane was computed in lines #48 through #52 in my code in `utils.py`
+The radius of curvature of the lanelines was computed in lines #48 through #52 in my code in `utils.py`

 #### 6. Warped the detected lane boundaries back onto the original image